eitansela/sagemaker-delta-sharing-demo/README.md

 The examples in this repository are for demo purposes only and not meant to be used in production:
 - The solution  is missing appropriate authorization/authentication tokens.
-- Transfer of data over the cloud will be challenge for large datasets, mainly from cost perspective.
+- Transfer of data over the cloud will be a challenge for large datasets, mainly from cost perspective.

 ### Repository Structure